DeepTrader2021/TradeCoin/README.md

 Step 2 build framework -- plan to do it at 2021-09-10:
 {
 Plan:
-We try to build a base framework for future work, containing modules of reading data, splitting data, constructing training data for reply and search, evalution, reinforcement leanring， plotting visualization.
+We try to build a base framework for future work, containing modules of reading data, splitting data, constructing training data for reply and search, evalution, reinforcement leanring, plotting visualization.

 Status:
 To do